• Skip to main content

 If you are a survivor of church-based abuse, you may find it hard to trust what we are doing, but your views are very important to us.
 We value listening and learning about what we can do better so please do speak to Lauryn.

 Over the next few months, how we keep people safe and free from harm will be audited by INEQE.
-INEQE (https://ineqe.com/) is an independent organisation whom the Church of England has appointed to audit all the diocese and Cathedrals in the Church of England.
+INEQE is an independent organisation whom the Church of England has appointed to audit all the diocese and Cathedrals in the Church of England.
 The audit will help us improve on what we are doing.
-They will be asking you to complete a survey about your thoughts on cathedral safeguarding so look out for more information in November.
+They are asking you to complete a survey about your thoughts on cathedral safeguarding so please take the time to complete the survey here.

 Liverpool Cathedral is a big and busy place with thousands of people encountering this great building and the activities we host.
 Chapter and I want to make sure we remain a safe cathedral.
 It is all our responsibility to make sure we are a safer cathedral.
 Thank you for taking this seriously.